Our 2010 Inca Trail trek series was just featured on Maptia.com as part of their “Wonders of the World” special feature!

 We awoke at 3:30am on our final day to hike up to Machupicchu, the icing on our trekking cake.
 We lined up at a control gate along with over a hundred other hikers (we were close to the front) and at 5:30 the control gate opened and let us through.

-Day two was the most difficult by design.
-16km (10 miles) over two passes (13,779ft. and 13,123ft. respectively), with a gross elevation gain of 4,373ft. and gross elevation loss of 3,402ft. (which was by far the more difficult part, especially on the knees) by nightfall – 11 hours total.
+Day two was the most difficult by far–16km (10 miles) over two 13,000-foot+ passes with a gross elevation gain of 4,373ft. and gross elevation loss of 3,402ft., totaling eleven of the most grueling and rewarding hours of our lives.